 It’s a concept that continues to be viable. eBizDocs is a player among well-known companies that includes Adobe, CGI, Google, Microsoft and Oracle in the electronic document management service industry estimated to be worth more than $6 billion by 2024.

-eBizDocs has received numerous honors and awards, which, paired with satisfied customers, solidifies our status as a dependable leader in the content management industry.
-It serves both the private and public sector and is a preferred source contractor for New York state entities.
+eBizDocs received numerous honors and awards, which, paired with satisfied customers, solidifies its status as a dependable leader in the content management industry.
+It serves both the private and public sector and is a Preferred Source Contractor for New York state entities.
 That last distinction wasn’t necessarily planned.

 The Preferred Source Program was established under state finance law to address employment reform affecting people with disabilities.
 The program establishes social and economic goals.
 Under this law, when certain commodity or service offerings meet the purchasing needs of a state or local government agency, public benefit corporation and some public authorities, those purchases must be made through the Preferred Source Program.
-NYSID is a facilitating agency of the program.
+New York State Industries for the Disabled, Inc. (NYSID) is a facilitating agency of the program.

 Gross employs 42 people at his Menands office space.
 More than half — 62 percent — possess a defined disability.
 That figure contrasts against employment figures where people with defined disabilities are under employed.
 According to Maureen O’Brien, NYSID president and CEO, the unemployment rate stands at 67 percent.
 That figure could be derived from a misconceived general lack of trust in quality or reliability.